madalynbartman/sunday-summary/_posts/2025-02-09-FastAPI-Flex.md

 ## 7. Documentation

 ### 7.1 User Guide
-- Provide detailed usage instructions in the `README.md`.
-- Include examples and best practices for using FastAPI-Flex.
+- The `README.md` will contain usage instructions, examples, and best practices for using FastAPI-Flex.

 ### 7.2 API Reference
 - Document each module and its functions/classes.